datamade/committee-oversight/README.md

 # committee-oversight
-Committee Oversight Map Coding Project for The Lugar Center
+⚖️ Committee oversight map coding project for the Lugar Center